What Should Be In Your Security Benchmark Reports?

 A Final Piece Of Advice

 Don’t just benchmark to benchmark—do it to improve your organization.
-When done properly, your security benchmarks will help you assess where your organization stands compared to peers so you can identify areas of improvement.
+When done properly, your cybersecurity benchmarks will help you assess where your organization stands compared to peers so you can identify areas of improvement.

 If you want to learn more about cybersecurity benchmarking, download this free guide.
 It walks through a number of different benchmarking methods you may want to consider.